OasisLMF/ODS_OpenExposureData/Governance/Read Me.md

 # Governance

-Details of goverance structure and signoff procedures will follow shortly.
+Details of governance structure and signoff procedures will follow shortly.